nf-core/sarek/README.md

 Previously known as the Cancer Analysis Workflow (CAW), Sarek is a workflow designed to run analyses on WGS data from regular samples or tumour / normal pairs, including relapse samples if required.

-It's built using [Nextflow][nextflow-link], a bioinformatics domain specific language for workflow building.
+It's built using [Nextflow][nextflow-link], a domain specific language for workflow building.
 Software dependencies are handled using [Docker](https://www.docker.com) or [Singularity](http://singularity.lbl.gov) - container technologies that provide excellent reproducibility and ease of use.
 Singularity has been designed specifically for high-performance computing environments.
 This means that although Sarek has been primarily designed for use with the Swedish [UPPMAX HPC systems](https://www.uppmax.uu.se), it should be able to run on any system that supports these two tools.